 Keep your design simple and do NOT skimp on quality.
 You want to appeal to a wide audience with your design, so the more simple the better.
+This guide from Bonfire gives even more tips and tricks to designing the perfect shirt.
 Try to keep the sales-y stuff out of your design.
-It’s 2018 – people know how to search your business online.
+It’s 2018 – people know how to search for your business online.
 They don’t need your logo and your URL and your phone number on their clothing.
 That’s all too distracting.
 Remember, your main goal is to create unity and brand awareness.
 The rest will come.

 Ideas for how to use your company shirts:

 - Offer a free shirt online, in exchange for contact information.

 - Give away a t-shirt as a reward for signing up for a webinar.

 - Use t-shirts to incentivize prospects to fill out a survey or quiz.